Credit Card Payoff Strategies Explained

 Credit card payoff strategies explained: avalanche, snowball, balance transfers, and hybrid tactics to eliminate revolving debt with less interest and clearer priorities.

 Credit card payoff strategies turn a pile of balances and APRs into an ordered plan.
 Without a method, extra payments scatter and progress feels random.
 With a method—avalanche, snowball, or a hybrid—you know exactly which card gets the next dollar and why.
+That clarity matters because revolving debt punishes indecision: every month you debate which card to attack is a month of full daily accrual on all of them.

 Strategy 1: Debt Avalanche on Cards